Retief Goosen: PGA Tour

-2012

 Goosen started his 2012 campaign on the European Tour with three consecutive starts in January in South Africa.
 He finished 3rd in the Africa Open, and 16th in the Joburg Open before finishing tied second with Ernie Els in the Volvo Golf Champions, losing to winner Branden Grace in a playoff.
 Through the first three weeks of season, Goosen was second in the Race to Dubai.

 For the first time since 1999, Goosen did not play in the Masters, as he was outside the Top 50 in the OWGR.

-2013

 Goosen started his 2013 campaign internationally, finishing 20th at the Volvo Golf Champions and missing the cut at the Qatar Masters.
 Goosen made 9 starts on the PGA tour making 6 cuts, including 9th at AT&T National.
 He re-injured his back at The Players Championship, causing him to withdraw from the tournament.
 After months of time off, Goosen returned to action on the European Tour in September for two tournaments, finishing 63rd and 66th.

-2014: Comeback

 Goosen showed hopeful signs during the 2013–14 season.
 Focused only on the PGA Tour, Goosen made 19 of the 26 cuts, including 14 straight cuts to finish the season, while earning over $825k.

-2014–15 season

 Goosen started off the 2014–15 PGA Tour season with a 3rd-place finish at the Frys.com Open.
 Goosen finished 2014 making 2 out of 3 cuts, finishing 33rd at the CIMB Classic and 65th at the OHL Classic.
 He held the lead at the 2015 Northern Trust Open for the first three rounds.
 A final round 75 dropped him to a tie for 8th finish.
 He was able to qualify for the U.S. Open via a local qualifying tournament, but missed the cut.
 He continued to compete in several tournaments.
 After firing an opening round of 66 (−6) at the 2015 Open Championship to place him into second place, he stayed in the top 10 for the first three rounds, but a final round 74 saw him fall into a 20th place.
 Two weeks later at the Quicken Loans National tournament, he took the 18-hole lead after an opening round −8, 63.
 But he stalled the final three rounds and finished 46th.

-2019
+PGA Tour Champions

 In 2019, Goosen turned 50, started playing on the PGA Tour Champions and was elected to the World Golf Hall of Fame.
 On 14 July 2019, Goosen won his first title on the PGA Tour Champions.
 It was a major tournament, the Bridgestone Senior Players Championship.
 In the final round, Goosen birdied the final two holes at Firestone Country Club in Akron, Ohio, to win by two strokes over Jay Haas and Tim Petrovic.
+Because of issues with lockdowns, he was not invited to the next subsequent official playing of the Players Championship, as is normally offered.

 On 15 January 2020, Goosen received the PGA Tour Champions Rookie of the Year for 2019.

-2022

 In March 2022, Goosen won the Hoag Classic on PGA Tour Champions in Newport Beach, California.